-- You can gather indoors with other fully vaccinated friends and family without wearing a mask. - If you've been around someone who has COVID-19, you do not need to quarantine as long as you remain symptom-free. - You don't need to wear a mask as outlined by the CDC, except in select state government facilities, COVID-19 testing and vaccination sites, and as required by local authorities, healthcare facilities and schools.
+If you've been around someone who has COVID-19, you do not need to quarantine as long as you remain symptom-free.
+You just need to get tested 5-7 days after an exposure and wear a mask indoors for 14 days.

+You don't need to wear a mask as outlined by the CDC, except in select state government facilities, COVID-19 testing and vaccination sites, and as required by local authorities, healthcare facilities and schools.